uexp2/newage-solutions-exercise/README.md

 There are three major methods and two utility methods.

-The three major methods are: *dijkstra(), getDistPath(), and getAllPathsBetween()*
+The three major methods are: *dijkstra(), getWeightPath(), and getAllPathsBetween()*

 The two utility methods are: *modGraph() and modUndo()*

 The dijkstra method is the traditional lowest cost path from a source to a target in a directed weighted graph.
 This function is minimally modified to be able to exit early if the target vertex is reached

-The getDistPath method takes a path and returns the weight of the path if the entirety of the path exists within the graph.
+The getWeightPath method takes a path and returns the weight of the path if the entirety of the path exists within the graph.
 If no such path exists, it returns -1.
 Functionally, this simply looks at each adjacent pair of nodes and adds up the weight of the corresponding edge.

-The getAllPathsBetween() method is a modified Breadth First Search.
+The getAllPathsBetween method is a modified Breadth First Search.
 In this modification visited vertices are no longer marked visited.
 Since vertices are no longer marked visited there needed to be a new way to reduce the queue without missing potential paths.
 The solution I developed is create a dictionary whose keys are verticies that mapped to a set of paths whose final destination is the key.